-- undertake Prevent awareness training and be able to provide advice and support to other members of staff on protecting children and young people from the risk of radicalisation. - ensure that children and young people are safe from terrorist and extremist material when accessing the internet with us and ensuring that suitable filtering is in place. - ensure that the Guidance for Schools Duty is fully met as part of a risk assessed approach.

-• ensure staff are clear on the definition of Extremism, Radicalisation and Terrorism (KCSIE, 2023 p.
-89)
+- undertake Prevent awareness training and be able to provide advice and support to other members of staff on protecting children and young people from the risk of radicalisation. - ensure that children and young people are safe from terrorist and extremist material when accessing the internet with us and ensuring that suitable filtering are in place. - ensure that the Prevent duty for Education is fully met as part of a risk assessed approach. - ensure staff have accessed training and are clear on the definition of Extremism, Radicalisation and Terrorism (KCSIE, 2024 p.
+156)

-We utilise the 'Educate Against Hate' website which provides us with information, tools and resources to recognise and address extremism and radicalisation.
+We refer to Managing risk of radicalisation and utilise the 'Educate Against Hate' website which provides us with information, tools and resources to recognise and address extremism and radicalisation.
 Training on making Prevent referrals and E- learning will be accessed here.
-Bolton's Safeguarding against harmful radicalisation Handbook will be referred to as required.

-Support and guidance will be gained from community.safety.services@bolton.gov.uk and at Bolton Council here Safeguarding Against Harmful Radicalisation - Bolton Council.
+Support and guidance will be gained from community.safety.services@bolton.gov.uk and Bolton Councils Safeguarding Against Harmful Radicalisation handbook.